PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/ProjectInterfaces.md

 ```

 ## Security
-For security reasons, only Label elements (Or span tags) can have text set to them.
+For security reasons, only Label elements (Or span tags) can have text set for them.
 This prevents script execution from &lt;script&gt;&lt;/script&gt; tags.
 If you wish to execute JavaScript inside your project, please use the JavaScript V2 extension.